Many or all companies we feature compensate us. Compensation and editorial

 Is Alliant Credit Union a reputable lender?

-Customer reviews are crucial in gauging a lender’s reputation, offering insights into real-world experiences with their products and services.
+Customer reviews can offer insights into real-world experiences with lenders’ products and services.
+Here’s what we found for Alliant.

 SourceCustomer ratingNumber of reviews

 Alliant Credit Union’s reputation through customer reviews is less than stellar.
-On Trustpilot, its reviews largely addresses general banking concerns not specific to its HELOC product.
+On Trustpilot, its reviews tend to address general banking concerns not specific to its HELOC product.
 Issues cited include potential fraud, high fees or interest rates, and customer service problems.

-The reviews on Google reflect a slightly higher rating, highlighting bureaucracy and service issues, but also noting positives, such as favorable card rates.
+The reviews on Google highlight bureaucracy and service issues but also note positives, such as favorable card rates.

 Does Alliant Credit Union have a customer service team?

-The corporate office is located in Chicago, but this location is not open to the public and doesn’t offer branch or ATM services.
-Most of Alliant’s customer service operations are conducted remotely, aligning with its largely online financial institution status.
+Alliant Credit Union’s corporate office is located in Chicago, but most of Alliant’s customer service operations are conducted remotely, aligning with its largely online financial institution status.

 Ways to contact Alliant Credit Union include: